 Right.
 So I decided to try something I haven’t baked before.
 Hence the Buche de Noel (or Yule Log if you want to call it that).
 The funny thing is I ended up using a recipe from an old issue of Martha Stewart Living!!

 New Year’s eve was a work day, so I had to plan everything down to the last minute.
 Two days before the dinner, I prepared the marzipan mushrooms and acorns as well as the chestnut puree and chocolate ganache filling.

 I baked the chocolate genoise the day before and assembled everything the day of.
 I must admit that I was a bit scared of the Buche de Noel challenge.

 But I was lucky.
 A week before I baked it, the whole Daring Bakers community tackled the same challenge.
 I read a lot of their posts and made mental notes of their tips and tricks.
 That’s the best part of being a food blogger!
-Check out their blogroll and drool over their creations!

 CHOCOLATE AND CHESTNUT BUCHE DE NOEL WITH MARZIPAN MUSHROOMS AND ACORNS